Help Toolbar (select a button to browse other online help sections)Home Index Tutorials Resources Search Tabs & Menus Button Bar Table & Data Display

-Use this cell to enter a description of the pay.
+Use this cell to enter a description of the pay sequence.
 This is an optional field used for administrative purposes only and does not appear on any reports.
-For example you can enter "This is the first pay with the new pension deduction" or any other pertinent text.
+For example you can enter "This run corrects a missed employee payment", or any other pertinent text.

-Generate Report - Select this button to create an Interim Payroll Register report so that you can review the current pay run for accuracy, prior to finalizing the run.
+Generate Report - Click this button to create an Interim Payroll Register report so that you can review the current pay run for accuracy, prior to finalizing.
 Refer to the description for the Report button at the top of this help screen for more details (this button performs the same function).

 Use this cell to specify the calculation method that will be used when the payroll is calculated.
 Pay types can be any of the following:

-This cell displays the current pay period, which can be defined as the current time frame for which employees are being paid.
-For example, if your payroll is set to semi-monthly, this cell will begin incrementing from 1 through 24 throughout the year (24 pays per year).
+This cell displays the pay period that is associated with each payroll.
+A pay period is defined as the time frame for which employees are paid.
+For example, if your payroll is set to semi-monthly, this cell will have a maximum of 24 periods.
 This cell is uneditable and is generated sequentially by the program after each pay is closed.

 Use this cell to select a pay run that is to be reversed (only previously closed pay runs will appear in the list).
-A reverse pay procedure is best used in cases where the taxes must be corrected immediately (e.g. an employee has been overpayed).
-You could also use a reversal pay if an employee has been underpayed (however a better alternative would be to simply add the amount as an additional to their next pay if the employee agrees to this).
+A reverse pay procedure is best used in cases where the taxes must be corrected (e.g. when an employee has been overpayed).
+You could also use a reversal pay if an employee has been underpayed, however many employers choose to simply add the missing amount as part of the employee subsequent pay (if the employee agrees to this).
 Note: Reversal pays can only be run for payrolls in the current year.

 This cell displays payroll sequence number, a number that is sequentially assigned and increments for every pay calculation regardless of the calculation type.
 For example, if your payroll is set to semi-monthly, and you calculated only Normal pay types throughout the year (i.e. no other special pay types), the final sequence at year-end would be 24 (24 normal pays per year).
 Each time you run other pay type (e.g. Additional, Extra, Reversal, etc.), this number increments accordingly.
 This cell is uneditable and is generated by the program after each pay is closed.
 This number is for convenience only and can be used to track specific pay runs for historical or review purposes.

-This cell displays the current status of the pay calculation.
+This cell displays the current state of the pay calculation.
 This cell is uneditable and is generated by the program automatically.
 A pay sequence's status may be any of the following:

-Un-Close Procedure and EFT's - The feature should not be used once the EFT's have been sent out to the various financial institutions.
-Depending on the situation, it is suggested that you use another pay type and create a subsequent pay run to correct the error(s) instead.
-For example, if an employee mistakenly did not receive a bonus to which they were entitled, and their bank already received the EFT, you would then create an additional pay to make up the employee's shortfall.
-Alternately, you could arrange with the employee to have the funds included on their next pay cycle in order to negate the need for an additional pay.
+Un-Close Procedure and EFT's - The Un-Close feature should not be used once the EFT's have been sent to your bank or financial institution, or after cheques have been issued.
+Depending on the reason for the unclose, it is often recommended that you create a subsequent pay run (e.g. Additional, Extra, or Reversal) in order to correct any errors.
+For example, if an employee was to receive a bonus but it was missed on the normal pay run - and their bank already received the EFT - you would create an "Additional" pay run to make up the employee's shortfall.

-Conversely, if an employee was paid too much and the funds were already sent via EFT, you would have several choices.
-1) If the employee had not yet withdrawn the funds, you could contact the banking institution and recall the funds.
-2) If the employee had already withdrawn the funds, you could issue a Reversal Pay (to keep the CRA amounts in balance) then notify the employee that their subsequent pay cheque would be issued, less the amount of the overage.
+Conversely, if an employee was overpaid and the funds were already sent via EFT, you would have several choices: 1) If the employee had not yet withdrawn the funds, you could contact the banking institution and recall the funds.
+2) If the employee had already withdrawn the funds, you could issue a Reversal Pay (to keep the CRA amounts in balance), and then notify the employee that the overpayment would be deducted from a subsequent pay run.

 This cell shows the name of the user who un-closed the pay run (i.e. the user who was active when the payroll was un-closed).
 This cell is uneditable and is included for audit purposes.